ForgottenGlory/Living-Skyrim-2/ls2mcm.md

   - Set the Surface Locations Spawns to zero (0).
   - Set the Dungeon Spawns to 60.

+Open your Magic menu and select "Reflect..." from the powers menu.

 **Save your game after completing MCM setup, I promise you do not want to have to do this process more than once.**